If you’re having all four teeth removed, you will most likely be put to sleep during the surgery.

 To begin the extraction, the medical team will give you anesthesia to make you fall asleep, if that’s being used for your procedure.

-The surgeon will apply local anesthesia to numb the surgical areas of your mouth.
+The surgeon will apply local anesthesia to numb the surgical areas of your mouth.30 Dec 2012

-Do they put you to sleep for tooth extraction?
+Can I be put to sleep for tooth extraction?

 You should not require sedation for a tooth extraction.
 Prior to a tooth extraction, your dentist will numb the area with a local anesthetic to lessen any discomfort.
 You can have a local anesthetic or you can have a conscious sedation.
 If you have special medical conditions, you may be given general anesthesia.